Khana Badosh Writer’s Café To Hold Conversation With Poetess Sarwat Zahra On 26 Jan - UrduPoint

 Khana Badosh Writer’s Café To Hold Conversation With Poetess Sarwat Zahra On 26 Jan

+Khana Badosh Writer’s Café in its ‘meet the author’ series will hold a conversation with eminent poetess Sarwat Zahra on 26th January (Friday) at 4.30 pm

-HYDERABAD, (UrduPoint / Pakistan Point News - 22nd Jan, 2024) Khana Badosh writer’s café in its ‘meet the author’ series to be held a conversation with eminent Poetess Sarwat Zahra on 26th January (Friday) at 4.30 pm.
+HYDERABAD, (UrduPoint / Pakistan Point News - 24th Jan, 2024) Khana Badosh Writer’s Café in its ‘meet the author’ series will hold a conversation with eminent poetess Sarwat Zahra on 26th January (Friday) at 4.30 pm.

 Recent Stories